xvzc/chezmoi.nvim/README.md

 `chezmoi.nvim` provides wrappers for the most common picker plugins, namely [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim), [mini.pick](https://github.com/nvim-mini/mini.nvim/blob/main/readmes/mini-pick.md),  [snacks.picker](https://github.com/folke/snacks.nvim/blob/main/docs/picker.md), and [fzf-lua](https://github.com/ibhagwan/fzf-lua).

 They are all accessible through `require("chezmoi.pick")`.
 This module contains four functions: `snacks`, `fzf`, `mini` and `telescope`.
-They all share the same signature: they accept an `opts` argument with two elements:
+They all share the same signature with two arguments:

 - `targets`: the path(s) to search with chezmoi
 - `args`: the command line arguments to give the `chezmoi managed` command.
 These should be passed as a table, see the example below